Schnouki/bccc/README.md

     cd bccc
     python3 setup.py build

-For a global installation:
+    # Global installation (in /usr or /usr/local):
     sudo python3 setup.py install

-To install bccc in your `$HOME` (with the `bccc` binary in `$HOME/.local/bin`):
+    # User installation (in $HOME):
     python3 setup.py install --user

 If you want to hack on bccc, you should install it with `develop`.
 It will be installed globally, but will still use the files in your Git checkout, making it easier to test your changes:

+    # Global "develop" installation (in /usr or /usr/local):
     sudo python3 setup.py develop
+    # User "develop" installation (in $HOME):
+    python3 setup.py develop --user

+If you installed bccc with `--user`, you must add `$HOME/.local/bin` to your `$PATH`.

-Once installed, you should be able to run bccc by just typing `bccc` in a terminal emulator.
+You should now be able to run bccc by just typing `bccc` in a terminal emulator.
 If it complain about a missing configuration file, congratulations, your installation probably works `:)`

 ### Uninstall